jvkumar/geoip/README.md

 }
 ```

-While all error code will return 400 with a text error message
+While all errors will return 400 with a text error message.
+(Content type - text)